George Gilder: Early life and education

-Education

 Gilder attended Hamilton School in New York City, Phillips Exeter Academy, and Harvard University, graduating in 1962.

 He later returned to Harvard as a fellow at the Harvard Institute of Politics, and edited the Ripon Forum, the newspaper of the liberal Republican Ripon Society.

 Marine Corps

 Gilder served in the United States Marine Corps.

 Career

 Speechwriting

 In the 1960s Gilder served as a speechwriter for several prominent officials and candidates, including Nelson Rockefeller, George W. Romney, and Richard Nixon.
-He worked as a spokesman for the liberal Republican Senator Charles Mathias, as antiwar protesters surrounded the capital; some eventually scared Gilder out of his apartment.
+He worked as a spokesman for the liberal Republican Senator Charles Mathias, as anti-war protesters surrounded the capital; some eventually scared Gilder out of his apartment.
 Gilder moved to Harvard Square the following year, and he became a writer who modeled himself after Joan Didion.

 With his college roommate, Bruce Chapman, he wrote an attack on the anti-intellectual policies of the 1964 Republican presidential candidate Barry Goldwater, The Party That Lost Its Head (1966).
 He later recanted this attack: "The far Right — the same men I dismissed as extremists in my youth — turned out to know far more than I did.
 At least the 'right-wing extremists', as I confidently called them, were right on almost every major policy issue from welfare to Vietnam to Keynesian economics and defense — while I, in my Neo-Conservative sophistication, was nearly always wrong."